CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Manage-Events-and-Notifications/Config-System-Event-Notif.md

 ---
 To take advantage of the numerous event messages generated and processed by NetQ, you must integrate with third-party event notification applications.
 You can integrate NetQ with Syslog, PagerDuty, Slack, and Email.
 You may integrate with one or more of these applications simultaneously.

-In an on-premises deployment, the NetQ On-premises Appliance or VM receives the raw data stream from the NetQ Agents, processes the data and delivers events to the Notification function.
-Notification then stores, filters and sends messages to any configured notification applications.
+In an on-premises deployment, the NetQ On-premises Appliance or VM receives the raw data stream from the NetQ Agents, processes the data, stores, and delivers events to the Notification function.
+Notification then filters and sends messages to any configured notification applications.
 In a cloud deployment, the NetQ Cloud Appliance or VM passes the raw data stream on to the NetQ Cloud service for processing and delivery.

-{{<figure src="/images/netq/event-notif-arch-onprem-320.png">}}
+{{<figure src="/images/netq/event-notif-arch-onprem-330.png">}}

-{{<figure src="/images/netq/event-notif-arch-cloud-320.png">}}
+{{<figure src="/images/netq/event-notif-arch-cloud-330.png">}}

 {{<notice note>}}